 There is one registered battlefield in the borough which relates to the Battle of Tewkesbury.

 A conservation area is an area of "special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance".
 It will be an area where buildings and spaces interact to form a recognisably distinct area - where there has been substantial modern development and only isolated buildings survive designation as a conservation area will not be appropriate.
 This is so that the concept of conservation areas is not devalued.
-For general information about conservation areas.

 Within the borough there are currently (September 2012) fourteen conservation areas: